vipulmalik07/Portfolio-Project/README.md

-# 🎨 My Project Showcase Website
+# 🎨 My Portfolio

-Welcome to my project showcase website! 🚀 This modern and responsive site is built with React.js and Material UI, offering a sleek interface to display all my projects. 🌟
+Welcome to my project showcase website aka Portfolio website ! 🚀 This modern and responsive site is built with React.js and Material UI, offering a sleek interface to display all my projects. 🌟

 ## 🌐 Live Demo